Where do you get your funding?

 What kind of animals do you treat?
 It's mostly birds, isn't it?

 About 60% of our patients are birds.
 However, mammals do take up close to 35% of our patient load.
 We treat a variety of birds from hummingbirds to bald eagles and everything in between.
-We also treat, rehabilitate, and release a variety of mammals from squirrels, fox, and porcupine to moose and deer fawns.
-In all, we have treated over 200 different species, the vast majority of which are native species.
+We also treat, rehabilitate, and release a selection of mammals from squirrels, fox, and porcupine, to moose and deer fawns.
+In all, we have treated over 230 different species, the vast majority of which are native species.

 Can you come and get the injured animal in my yard?